MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 ## Step 10: Update shared workspace

 Go back to the shared workspace connected to the dev stage of the deployment pipeline (the one we created in [Step 1](#step-1-create-a-premium-workspace) and refresh the page.
-The source control icon now shows 1 because one item in the git repo was changed and is different from the items in the MyFoods workspace.
+The source control icon now shows 1 because one item in the git repo was changed and is different from the items in the FoodSales workspace.
 The MyFoodsIncome dataset shows a status of *Update required*.

 :::image type="content" source="media/cicd-tutorial/update-required-icon.png" alt-text="Screenshot of source control icon showing one difference.":::